Apolemichthys trimaculatus: Habitat and biology

 Apolemichthys trimaculatus is found at depths of 10 to 80 m where it lives on outer coral reef slopes and drop-offs.
 Here it feeds mainly on benthic invertebrates, mainly sponges and tunicates, although crustaceans are also taken.
 The juveniles are more secretive and solitary than the adults and typically remain deeper than 25 m.
 Adults are normally encountered at moderate depths in small, loosely organised groups.

 Threespot angelfish has a diurnal activity.
-It is protogynous hermaphrodite, which means the female can evolved to male during its life, and lives in harem composed of two to seven females for a male and it's a territorial fish.
+It is protogynous hermaphrodite, which means the female can evolve to male during its life, and lives in harem composed of two to seven females for a male and it's a territorial fish.

 Systematics

 Apolemichthys trimaculatus Was first formally described as Holacanthus trimaculatus in 1831 by the French anatomist Georges Cuvier (1769-1832) with the type locality given as the Molucca Islands.

 Utilisation

 Apolemichthys trimaculatus is frequently found in the aquarium trade.